LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 |Tut_5|_

-**8.**  Title the script "Master" or similar, select “Raw Text” and copy and paste the Master script, linked below.
+**8.**  Title the script "Foreman" or similar, select “Raw Text” and copy and paste the Foreman script, linked below.
 The scripts generate a password and username based on the user account, but these can be personalized if needed (*not suggested for new users*).
 Select “Save and Add Script” and then "Continue to Launch".

 **Deployment Scripts**

-+ The deployment scripts for a *Master instance (atmo_deploy_master.sh)* can be found `here <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_master.sh>`_.
++ The deployment scripts for a *Foreman instance (atmo_deploy_master.sh)* can be found `here <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_master.sh>`_.
 + The deployment scripts for a *Worker instance (atmo_deploy_worker.sh)* can be found `here <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_worker.sh>`_.

 .. note::
-   This step is required to be done **once** for the Master and **once for each Worker instance**.
+   This step is required to be done **once** for the Foreman and **once for each Worker instance**.
 The deployment scripts are stored for future use.

 |Tut_6|_